G1.9 Working With Service Providers

 7. Maintains (at a minimum):

-1. Quarterly face-to-face contact with service providers, including the court-appointed special advocate (CASA) to assess the family’s progress towards achievement of case goals, objectives, and tasks; and alleviation of risk to the children; and
+1. Quarterly face-to-face contact with service providers, including the court-appointed special advocate (CASA), to assess the family’s progress towards achievement of case goals, objectives, and tasks; alleviation of risk to the children; and

-2. Monthly telephone contact, if no face-to-face visit is scheduled, with the treatment/clinical staff at a private child caring facility (PCC) or hospital facility, to assess the child's progress toward achievement of case plan goals, objectives, and tasks, and document the content of the contact in the case record; 2
+2. Monthly quality contact by telephone or email, if no face-to-face visit is scheduled, with the treatment/clinical staff at a private child caring facility (PCC) or hospital facility, to assess the child's progress toward achievement of case plan goals, objectives, and tasks, and document the content of the contact in the case record;

 9. Follows guidelines for ongoing contact with the child and family, and documents in service recordings the progress toward goals, objectives, and tasks;